Skip to main content

 Clinical Practicum

-This course introduces students to advanced consultation practices and protocols for consultations.
-Students continue to develop their skills as Ayurvedic Practitioners through consultations and clinical discussions in the classroom under the supervision of experienced Ayurvedic Practitioners.
+This course introduces students to advanced practices and protocols for consultations.
+Students continue to develop their skills as Ayurvedic Practitioners through consultations and clinical discussions under the supervision of experienced Ayurvedic Doctors.
 Students are required to prepare case papers for each client.
-(This course runs over four trimesters for a total of 90 client encounters).
+(This course runs over 5 trimesters for a total of 90 client encounters).

 Dravyaguna Vijñana - Herbology 3

-This course explores in detail the Ayurvedic principles of Herbology and Pharmaceuticals, functions, indications and contraindications of various medicinal herbs, use of single and compounded herbs, and various methods of combining herbs into formulas to restore physio/mental equilibrium and management of various imbalances.
-Students will learn how to make individual formulas, calculate dosages, and recommend herbal interventions for each of the disease systems investigated.
+This course explores in detail the Ayurvedic principles of Herbology, functions, indications and contraindications of various medicinal herbs recommended in the classical texts.
+Along with single herbs and herbal formulations, students will study ghritams, asavas, aristhas and avaleham.
+This course covers management of various imbalances through the use of herbs.
+Students will learn how to create individual formulas, and recommend herbal interventions based on Ayurvedic principles.

-This course is a hands-on experiential demonstration of various Ayurvedic bodywork techniques including abhyanga, Ayurvedic massage, shirodharabastiMarma Therapy, and herbal swedana.
+This course is a hands-on experiential demonstration of various Ayurvedic bodywork techniques including abhyanga, Ayurvedic massage, shirodharabasti, marma point therapy, snehana, udvartana, pizzhichil, pichu and swedana.
 Students learn the techniques and put them into practice in the classroom.
-Students explore and practice various Sense Therapies.
 Because this is a survey course and does not provide in- depth training in these therapies, students will generally apply the knowledge to refer clients out to qualified practitioners.

-Students will examine health issues that are of particular concern for the aging including diabetes, heart disease, arthritis, Alzheimer’s disease, high blood pressure.
+Students will examine health issues that are of particular concern for the aging population including GI health, mental health, heart disease, respiratory disorders, skeletal-muscular imbalances and eye disorders.
 The course explores in detail the concept of rasayana or rejuvenation in Ayurvedic Medicine.
 Students learn dietary measures, herbal formulas, external therapies, and daily routines used as rejuvenatives to promote nourishment and tonification, strengthen the immune system and build strength.

-This seminar provides a forum for students to present their cases and to engage in rigorous discussion about the cases and case management with a panel of professors.
-Students are required to write and present a minimum of two case studies through a visual presentation enhanced through peer review and class discussion.
+This seminar provides a forum for students to present their cases and to engage in rigorous discussion about their client cases and case management with a faculty member.
+Students are required to write and present a minimum of two case studies through a visual presentation, enhanced through peer review and class discussion.

 Populi